Figma to Web App: How to Turn Your Design Into a Real Product

 Stage 7: Gathering Feedback

-- Monitoring how users interact with your app.
+Watching how users use your app.

-- Collecting input from stakeholders and end-users.
+Gathering feedback from stakeholders and end-users.

 How to Prepare?